-Welcome to the home of Brendan S. Lanham, marine ecology PhD Candidate at The University of New South Wales, Australia.
+Welcome to the home of Brendan S. Lanham, marine ecologist at The University of New South Wales, Australia.

 My research to date has consisted of understanding interactions in shallow marine subtidal habitats.
 This includes work on: